F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Reports may be made anonymously or identified using the methods outlined below.
 It should be noted that the University’s ability to investigate or act upon anonymous reports may be limited.
 Anonymous reports that provide sufficient information to constitute certain criminal offenses will be reported without personally identifiable information for Clery Act reporting purposes.

-Reports related to sexual harassment, submitted through the reporting options below, do not constitute a Formal Complaint under the Sexual Harassment Policy.
+Incident Reports submitted through the reporting options below, do not constitute a Formal Complaint under the Policy.

-As with all other reports, all anonymous reports will go to the Title IX Coordinator and Affirmative Action Officer for review and appropriate response and action.
+As with all other reports, all anonymous reports will go to the Title IX Coordinator and Director of Institutional Equity for review and appropriate response and action.
 Where there is sufficient information, the University will ensure that anonymous reports are reviewed and included for compliance with the Clery Act.

 VI.
 Counseling, Advocacy and Support Services

-Additionally, USI provides its students with professional staff who can assist students who have been subjected to Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking or Relationship Violence with academic and support services.
-The Title IX Coordinator and Affirmative Action Officer and the professional staff within the Dean of Students Office are available to assist students with the imposition of interim measures, both remedial and protective.
+Additionally, USI provides its students with professional staff who can assist students who have been subjected to Sexual Harassment, Sexual Violence, Stalking, Relationship Violence, or other forms of discrimination and harassment with academic and support services.
+The Title IX Coordinator and Director of Institutional Equity and the professional staff within the Dean of Students Office are available to assist students with the imposition of interim measures, both remedial and protective.
 Such measure include the following:

 • Coordination of services.